Weilando/EasyCompiler/docs/EasyLanguage.md

 ```
 This function handles the main flow of the program.

+Programs are saved in a file with `.easy`-suffix.
+The filename can contain letters, digits and underscores, but needs to begin with a letter.

 ## Functions
 Functions begin with their return type followed by a unique identifier and a pair of parenthesis.